attayeb/auto-q/README.md

 keep a copy of the original compressed fastq files in a safe folder and use another copy after decompressing them.
 To decompress the fastq.gz file use this commnad inside the folder in terminal:
 ```
-$ gunzip *fastq.gz
+$ gunzip *.fastq.gz
 ```
+Auto-q determines R1 and R2 using the name of the file, please do not modify them

 ## Steps of analysis:
-You need to prepare Fastq files in one folder, not compressed:

 ```
 usage: auto-q.py [-h] -i INPUT -o OUTPUT [-b BEGINWITH] [-t TRIM_THRESHOLD]
                  [-s STOP_AT] [-j JOINING_METHOD] [-d FASTQ_P]